Do you know what authorities you need to issue prescriptions?

-Recently, Council learned of seven doctors from the same practice in a regional city who had prescribed large quantities of drugs of addiction to drug dependent patients without the required authorisation under NSW Poisons and Therapeutic Goods Act.
+In 2018, seven doctors from the same practice in a regional city prescribed large quantities of drugs of addiction to drug dependent patients without the required authorisation under NSW Poisons and Therapeutic Goods Act.
 In doing so, they risked suspension of their registration.
 At the Council hearings it became clear that ignorance of the law on prescribing was a major factor.

 There are two types of authorities you may need to obtain before prescribing S8 medications:

 1. The familiar PBS Authority which you obtain every day by calling 1800 888 333 or sending the script through the mail.
 This authority ensures your patient will get a PBS subsidy for the medication you have prescribed.

 2. The less common NSW Ministry of Health Authority which is required when prescribing or supplying: